nadiaperestp83-eng/Signalwhatsapp-clone/README.md

 ## Overview
-This is a WhatsApp mobile app clone.
-The mobile app is developed for both Android and iOS.
+This is a client signal.
+The mobile app is developed for both Android .

 ## Developer instructions
 ---